HarryLiu2003/Navi_CFCI/docs/3_data_storage.md

 - Ensure your IP address isn't blocked by Supabase

 ### Prisma Compatibility
-- Use Prisma version 4.16.2 or later but not 6.x versions
+- Use Prisma version 6.5.0 or later
 - In Docker, use `node:20-slim` rather than Alpine for better compatibility
 - Make sure SSL libraries are installed in your container: `openssl` and `libssl-dev`